soxhub/openpyxl/doc/worksheet_properties.rst

 Worksheet Views
 ---------------

 There are also several convenient properties defined as worksheet views.

-You can use :class:`ws.sheet_view<openpyxl.worksheet.views.SheetView>` to set sheet attributes such as zoom, show formulas or if the tab is selected.
+You can use :class:`ws.sheet_view<openpyxl.worksheet.views.SheetView>` to set sheet attributes such as zoom, show formulas or if the tab is selected. `ws.sheet_view` returns the first view.

 .. :: doctest